 • Visits to archives, museums and exhibits

-• Travel to performance venues for performing art students to present their pieces or to view performances relevant to their research
+• Travel to performance venues for performing art students to present their pieces, or to attend performances relevant to their research

 1.)
 Research travel within the City of Edmonton limits is not eligible for travel award funding